-- Phases that apply in this table = Pre-construction, Construction, Operation, Decommissioning, Overall (several phases) - This audit table is a summary and timetable of conditions and commitments applying to this project.
+• Phases that apply in this table = Pre-construction, Construction, Operation, Decommissioning, Overall (several phases)

+• This audit table is a summary and timetable of conditions and commitments applying to this project.
 Refer to the Minister's Statement for full detail/precise wording of individual elements

-- Code prefixes: M = Minister's condition; P = Proponent's commitment; A= Audit specification; N= Procedure - Any elements with status = "Audited by proponent only" are legally binding but are not required to be addressed specifically in compliance reports, if complied with - Acronyms list:- Min for Env = Minster for the Environment; CEO = Chief Executive Officer of OEPA; OEPA = Office of the Environmental Protection Authority; EPA = Environmental Protection Authority; DBCA = Department of Biodiversity, Conservation and Attractions (formerly Department of Environment and Conservation (DEC)); DMIRS = Department of Mines, Industry Regulation and Safety (formerly Department on Mines and Petroleum (DMP)); DoH = Department of Health; DPIRD = Department of Primary Industries and Regional Development (formerly Department of Fisheries (DoF)) - Status: C Compliant (implementation of the proposal has been carried out in accordance with the requirements of the audit element); NC Non-compliant; CLD Completed (A requirement with a finite period of application has been satisfactorily completed); NR Not required at this stage. - Abbreviations: MTI MP Marine Turtle Impact Management Plan: IMP MP Introduced Marine Pest Management Plan; AEBPR Air Emissions Best Practice Report; GHG Greenhouse Gas
+• Code prefixes: M = Minister's condition; P = Proponent's commitment; A= Audit specification; N= Procedure

+• Any elements with status = "Audited by proponent only" are legally binding but are not required to be addressed specifically in compliance reports, if complied with

+• Acronyms list:- Min for Env = Minister for the Environment; CEO = Chief Executive Officer of OEPA; OEPA = Office of the Environmental Protection Authority; EPA = Environmental Protection Authority; DWER = Department of Water and Environmental Regulation (formerly Department of Environment and Conservation (DEC)); DEMIRS = Department of Energy, Mines, Industry Regulation and Safety (formerly Department of Mines, Industry Regaultion and Petroleum (DMIRS)); DoH = Department of Health; DPIRD = Department of Primary Industries and Regional Development, formerly (Department of Fisheries (DoF))

-5. Non-compliance and Corrective/Preventative Actions
+5. Non-compliance and corrective/preventative actions

-5.1 Non-Compliance
+5.1 Non-compliance